 Check out the IC-9700 review.
 If you’re thinking of buying the three radios in the set, I don’t think you’ll be disappointed.
 No other manufacturer comes close to the specifications.
 I guess that’s why you don’t see many if any of these radios on the 2nd hand market.

-The IC-705 uses the RF direct sampling method (down-conversion IF sampling method for 25 MHz and above) which greatly reduces distortion.
+The Icom IC-705 All Mode Transceiver uses the RF direct sampling method (down-conversion IF sampling method for 25 MHz and above) which greatly reduces distortion.
 The high speed & high-resolution real-time spectrum scope and waterfall display are incorporated in a compact design for the first time in this class.
 A whip antenna for VHF/UHF and speaker-microphone come standard.
 The speaker-microphone is equipped with programmable buttons assignable to various functions, such as frequency adjustment and volume control.